May 2016 Ian Chiu

 However, if your cubicle is as dry as Tatooine, then this watered down version humidifier just won’t cut it for you.
 Keep in mind though that ultrasonic humidifier should be used with distilled water, and should be cleaned on a regular basis to prevent spread of bacteria in the air.

-Flash drives are synonymous with commodities.
-This changed when Mimoco pioneered the category of designer thumb drives back in 2006.
+Flash drives are synonymous with simple PC storage.
+This changed when Mimoco pioneered the category of collectible thumb drives beginning in 2006.
 For every year until 2012, a new series of MIMOBOT USB storage in the form of character-based Star Wars figures was released.
 Over 8 years, there was a total of 31 of themed drives with an additional 9 limited editions made exclusively for the attendees of San Diego Comic-Con.

 The original series comprised of R2-D2, Darth Vader, Chewbacca and Imperial Stormtrooper.
 They, unfortunately, all shared the same artistic flaw in that none of these characters have pointy ears.
 It was for this reason why Mimoco updated all these in subsequent series.